 • if the accused appears at court in accordance with the undertaking and the matter is postponed or adjourned, until the accused again appears at court in accordance with the extended undertaking for bail (except where the surety elects at the initial granting of bail not to be liable on any extension of bail without further consent) (s 16);

 • the surety applies to the police or court that granted the bail for a discharge of liability (this application may be made by a surety at any time); in such cases, the accused is brought before the court and has to find another surety if they are to be released again on bail (s 23);

 • the accused is remanded in custody pending hearing of the charge (s 19).

-If the accused fails to appear in accordance with the conditions of bail, the surety is liable to forfeit the deposit of money or becomes indebted to the Crown for the amount of the bail.
-However, a surety has rights under section 6 of the Crown Proceedings Act 1958 (Vic) to apply for an order varying or rescinding the forfeiture.
+If the accused fails to appear at court in accordance with the bail conditions, the surety is liable to forfeit their deposit or they become indebted to the Crown for the deposit amount.
+However, a surety has rights under the Crown Proceedings Act 1958 (Vic) (s 6) to apply for an order varying or rescinding the forfeiture.

-It is an offence for any person to indemnify (that is, to guarantee) any surety or to agree with a surety to indemnify any liability that the surety might incur arising from the obligations as a surety.
-Both the other person and the surety may be guilty of this offence, which carries a fine of 15 pu or three months’ imprisonment (s 31 Bail Act).
+It is an offence for a person to indemnify (i.e. guarantee) a surety, or to indemnify any liability that the surety might incur arising from their surety obligations.
+The other person and the surety may be guilty of this offence, which carries a fine of 15 penalty units or three months imprisonment (s 31 Bail Act).